dnoneill/coding_challenges/week1/README.md

+# Assignment

 In this folder is a text file named `images.txt`, the file has a list of 5 images.
 The script you are writing should download all five of the images in the file.

-Some hints:
+# Some hints:
 - You need to figure out how to read the txt file
 - You need to figure out how to convert the file to a [list](https://www.w3schools.com/python/python_lists.asp)
-- You will need to iterate over the list
+- You will need to iterate over the list to download each image
 - You will need to download the url contents using a library.
 The library `urllib.request` will do this or another library.
 It is not required to use this library.
 If you get stuck with this library, try searching for another library/combination.
 Google and Stack Overflow are your friends if you get stuck here.

+# Optional
+1. Try adding new images to the images.txt file.
+Does the script still work?
+If it doesn't figure out what might have gone wrong.
+2. Try adding an extra space to the end of each line in the images.txt file.
+Does it break your results?
+If so how do you fix that?
+3. Try writing the files to a specific folder.
+4. Try writing the files to a folder you create through the script.
+(The os library is very handy for creating folders and checking to see if they exist)